pgreene/AWS-Tutorials/automation/ansible/README.md

+## Purpose

-This example can be used to install a sumo collector on an EC2 Host
+This example can be used to install a sumo collector on an EC2 Host.
+Adding sources, within your Sumo Logic Account would be the next step.

 ## Upload Sumo Collector and Install it: